Mount Mitchell: Environment

 While the mountain is still mostly lush and green in the summer, many dead Fraser fir trunks can be seen due to these serious problems.
-Reducing air pollution is a difficult issue, as the pollutants are often carried by air to this area from long distances.
-Sources can be local or hundreds of miles away, requiring cooperation from as far away as the Midwest.

 Wildflowers are abundant all summer long.
 Young fir and spruce trees do well in the subalpine climate, and their cones feed the birds along with wild blueberry and blackberry shrubs.

 The second highest point in eastern North America, Mount Craig at 6647 ft, is roughly a mile to the north of Mount Mitchell.